 Summer Institute in Mental Health Research

 The Summer Institute in Mental Health Research for 2016-17 has ended.
-Check back for information about 2017-18!
+The courses listed below are a small sampling for 2017.
+Check back often for updates about our 2017-18 Summer Institute!

 The Summer Institute in Mental Health Research will be offered over the course of a three-week period, May 31 – June 17, 2016, by the Department of Mental Health, Johns Hopkins Bloomberg School of Public Health.